MoarTube/MoarTube-Node/README.md

 WantedBy=multi-user.target
 ```

-Run the command **sudo systemctl daemon-reload** to reload all daemons
+Run the command **sudo systemctl daemon-reload** to reload all services

-Run the command **sudo systemctl enable moartube-node** to make the moartube-node daemon autostart on system boot
+Run the command **sudo systemctl enable moartube-node** to make the moartube-node service autostart on system boot

-Run the command **sudo systemctl start moartube-node** to start the moartube-node daemon
+Run the command **sudo systemctl start moartube-node** to start the moartube-node service

-Run the command **sudo systemctl status moartube-node** to view the status of the moartube-node daemon
+Run the command **sudo systemctl status moartube-node** to view the status of the moartube-node service